All Episodes

 Thank you.

-I just thought that that was incredibly demoralizing to hear from your commander in chief when these people have sacrificed and trained and they're away from their families to hear that their service is trivial because climate change is the top threat.
+I just thought that that was incredibly demoralizing to hear from your commander-in-chief when these people have sacrificed and trained and they're away from their families to hear that their service is trivial because climate change is the top threat.

-It's actually to me deeper than that.
+It's actually, to me, deeper than that.

 And I think your instincts are right.

-I just I take it, I take it more personally.
+I just, I take it, I take it more personally.

-It is it is a dumb statement.
+It is a dumb statement.

 It is a dangerous statement.